When you think of SEO, you probably think of Google.

 Minimatters found that the average length of the top ten most popular YouTube videos is 4 minutes and 20 seconds.

 However, that might not be best for the type of videos you’re making.
+Even more importantly, you should focus on what users want, not just YouTube SEO best practices.

 If TED talks were that short, viewers would feel ripped off.